statamic-rad-pack/meilisearch/README.md

 }
 ```

-5. Create a placeholder, or empty index into the search config so you can create the index on MeiliSearch before importing the existing entries
+5. Create a placeholder, or empty index into the search config so you can create the index on meilisearch before importing the existing entries

 ```php
 // required as a placeholder where we store the paragraphs later